MarinPetel/Arvato_Financial_Solutions/README.md

 ## Installation <a name="installation"></a>

-The following Python packages are required: pandas, numpy, pickle, plotly, sklearn, catboost and hyperopt.
+The following Python packages are required: pandas, numpy, pickle, plotly, sklearn, catboost, hyperopt and faiss.

 ## Project Motivation<a name="motivation"></a>